LunaTheArcticFox/Starbound-Mod-Manager/README.md

 This project requires Maven.

-To run the project from the command line, use "mvn jfx:run".
+To run the project from the command line:

+	mvn jfx:run

-To build the project into a runnable .jar file, use "mvn clean jfx:jar".
+To build the project into a runnable .jar file:

+	mvn clean jfx:jar

-To build the project into a native executable for your OS, use "mvn clean jfx:native"
+To build the project into a native executable for your OS:

+	mvn clean jfx:native

 Issues